nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

-Pass `state` and the `dispatch` function down via [React's Context API](https://reactjs.org/docs/context.html) or props.
-Passing it down with context is demonstrated below.
-You can also pass them down via `props`.
+Pass `state` and the `dispatch` function down via [React's Context API](https://reactjs.org/docs/context.html).
+(An example is shown below -- but, same as if you'd generated state and dispatch from a single useReducer).
+You could also pass state and dispatch down via props.

 In `src/context.js`